Goals

 $ xfel exec 0x40000000

-3. Breadboard LED circuit
+3. Make LED circuit on breadboard

-Get our your multimeter (if you have one), or grab a multimeter from the lab cabinet if your table doesn't have one.
-You are going to use the multimeter to test the internal connections.
-Pick up two male-male jumpers (any colors) from the bin in lab.
+Test a few points on the breadboard to confirm the internal connections.
+Get out your multimeter if you brought one or borrow one of the shared lab multimeters.
+Grab two male-male jumpers (any colors) from the bin in lab.
 Choose two neighboring holes along one of the power rails and plug one end of each jumper into the holes.
 Confirm these holes are connected by applying the multimeter leads to the free ends of the jumpers and testing for continuity.
 Now move the jumpers around to different positions on the breadboard (for example, two holes within same row or same column or one hole in each power or ground rail) as you continue testing for continuity.
-Confirm that you understand which holes are connected and which are not.
+Sketch out a map of which holes are connected and which are not.

 You are going to wire up a simple circuit to light an LED.
-You'll need a LED and a 1K resistor from your kit.
+You'll need an LED and a 1K resistor from your kit.
 A resistor's value is indicated by the sequence of colored bands.
 (See this Sparkfun tutorial on resistors for help on decoding the bands and bookmark this color code calculator.)
 What are the band colors for 1K?
 Find a 1K resistor in your kit and use the multimeter to measure the resistance to confirm the value.

 We are just playing with this circuit in lab, so we won't worry about making things tidy and secure.
 When installing a more permanent circuit such as for assignment 1, you can use pliers to make a clean bend in the legs and snip the ends with a cutter so that each component sits neatly on the breadboard.